jakubrohleder/angular-jsonapi/README.md

 | `polymorphic ` | `false`  | Can the relationship link to objects with different type? |
 | `reflection ` | object type  | Name of the inversed relationship in the related object.
 If set to `false` the relationship will not update inversed relationship in the related object. |
 | `included ` | `true` for `hasOne`, `false` for `hasMany`  | Should the related resource be returned in the `GET` request as well. **Does not affect `ALL` requests!** If you want to extra resources to be returned with `ALL` request use [include schema](#include-schema).  |

+If you want all of the properties (besides type) to have default value, you can shorten the schema to just `'hasOne'` or `'hasMany'`.

 ### Include schema